scottslusher/Crypto-Arbitrage/README.md

 ## Installation Guide

-Before running the program make sure to import the following libraries:
+The program must be run in a Jupyter Lab setting (either in browser, or VSCode).
+Make sure to import the following libraries before beginning:

 ```python
 import pandas as pd